-He did a great thing, he did a great thing.
+He did a great thing.
 You know what, the music industry needs melodic rock again because it suffered for ten years.
-Twelve, fifteen years, it really suffered, in my opinion.
+Twelve, fifteen years, it suffered, in my opinion.
 There were no great rock and roll bands where you thought, “Oh my God, that’s the greatest thing I’ve heard in 20 years.”
-How many times can you say that in the last 10 years, you know?
-There was amazing music.
+How many times can you say that in the last ten years, you know?
+There was fantastic music.
 Music that lasted…it lasts 50 years from now.
-But when the music industry changed, it changed not for the good of music but for the good of business, and that’s the problem, is that the businessmen said, “Let’s put out 50 records, and if one record makes a hit, we still make a profit, because these bands were signed for $20,000 a deal.”
+But when the music industry changed, it changed not for the good of music but the good of the business, and that’s the problem that the businessmen said, “Let’s put out 50 records, and if one record makes a hit, we still make a profit because these bands were signed for $20,000 a deal.”
 Where, when we were doing it, it was 250 to 500 thousand dollars a record.
-So they took the music business and they screwed it up a little bit, in my opinion.
+So they took the music business, and they screwed it up a little bit, in my opinion.

 THE OLD TIMES

-What if we go back in time a little bit, back in the time when you first started your career?
+What if we go back in time a little bit, back to the time when you first started your career?

-It was in the 70’s — you started your career with Led Zeppelin cover band, and you made it good, right?
+It was in the ’70s — you started your career with a Led Zeppelin cover band, and you made it okay, right?

-Actually, you did perform that song for a long time with many different bands but when was the last time you played that song?
+You did perform that song for a long time with many different bands, but when was the last time you played that song?

 When was the last time I played it?
 Oh my God… 25 years?
-I’ve never played it in so many years, because it was a regional hit song.
-It was the song that made it possible for other people to know who I was because the song was so popular on radio.
-Plus, at the same time we did the very first radio commercial for Subway Sandwiches, which is very…Subway is a big chain in the United States, and I did the first commercial for them, and that’s how the other song came about.
+I’ve never played it in so many years because it was a regional hit song.
+The song made it possible for other people to know who I was because the song was so popular on the radio.
+Plus, at the same time, we did the very first radio commercial for Subway Sandwiches, which is very…Subway is a big chain in the United States, and I did the first commercial for them, and that’s how the other song came about.
 Every little piece, every little seed gets planted, and then one thing led to another.
 That’s how it works.

 MOVING TO L.A.

-In the early 80’s you moved from to Los Angeles and started to create your career in there.
-Moving from Connecticut to L.A must have been a big change, not just for your career, but for your whole life.
+In the early 80’s you moved from to Los Angeles and started to create your career there.
+Moving from Connecticut to L.A. must have been a big change, not just for your career but for your whole life.
 What kind of memories you have from that time?

 Los Angeles was a wake-up call.
 I mean, I didn’t know what the fuck I was doing when I got there.
-I saw some of the bands and went, “man, some of these bands really suck.”
+I saw some of the bands and went, “man, some of these bands suck.”
 No offense, I won’t say which ones they are because where I came from, in Connecticut, all the bands were awesome.
-I grew up with — Michael Bolton and myself — we lived in the same town and we played the same clubs, and he did Blackjack and I did Eyes and Jasper Wrath.
-We grew up and we flourished from the same place.
+I grew up with — Michael Bolton and myself — we lived in the same town, and we played the same clubs, and he did Blackjack, and I did Eyes and Jasper Wrath.
+We grew up, and we flourished from the same place.
 All the music back then, John Cafferty and Beaver Brown, these are all bands that came from my little town.
 So I was used to that quality.
 When I went to L.A, I didn’t think the quality was as good.
-But luckily for me I found House of Lords, which was high quality when I first saw them.
+But luckily for me, I found the House of Lords, which was high quality when I first saw them.

 You mentioned Michael Bolton and Blackjack.
 Did you also know the future Kiss guitarist Bruce Kulick then as he also played on Blackjack back then?

-I remember that whole thing, I remember how everything happened.
-It’s like a dream but believe me when I tell you there was so much great music in Connecticut, I couldn’t believe it.
+I remember that whole thing.
+I remember how everything happened.
+It’s like a dream but believe me when I tell you there was so much great music in Connecticut.
+I couldn’t believe it.
 I said, “Wow…it was so much better than what was going on in L.A. where everything was getting signed, everyone was getting signed.
-Every day, my friends were getting signed, from Warrant to Ratt to Poison; it was like one after another.
+My friends were getting signed every day, from Warrant to Ratt to Poison; it was like one after another.
 “Oh my God, when is it going to be my turn?”
 And all of a sudden, BAM, it happened.

 HOUSE OF LORDS

-If I’ve learn right, it was Chuck Wright who did brought you into House of Lords.
+If I’ve learned right, Chuck Wright did bring you into the House of Lords.
 How that thing came about?

-Chuck Wright was the bass player who was hired by the band I was working with, called L.A Rocks.
-We lost the bass player so they hired Chuck to do the bass parts for a showcase.
+Chuck Wright was the bass player hired by the band I was working with, called L.A Rocks.
+We lost the bass player, so they hired Chuck to do the bass parts for a showcase.
 And Chuck goes, “I remember this voice.
 You sound so familiar.”
-I said, “It should familiar because I brought you a tape, I brought it to your house for Quiet Riot.”
-And he goes, “Oh I have been trying to reach you for the last three or four months”, but because I had already moved to Los Angeles he couldn’t find me.
+I said, “It should be familiar because I brought you a tape, I brought it to your house for Quiet Riot.”
+And he goes, “Oh, I have been trying to reach you for the last three or four months,” but because I had already moved to Los Angeles, he couldn’t find me.
 So that’s when he said, “I’ve got a new thing I’m doing now with Gene Simmons.
-If you’re free you’ve got to come meet Greg”, and we met at a Mexican restaurant, and he brought me to the house, his home and asked me to sing a couple of songs.
-One of them was “Age of your Life” one of them was “Jealous Heart” and then the next thing I knew I was meeting Gene Simmons and one thing led to another and I became the singer.
+If you’re free, you’ve got to come to meet Greg”, and we met at a Mexican restaurant, and he brought me to the house, his home and asked me to sing a couple of songs.
+One of them was “Age of your Life” one of them was “Jealous Heart,” and then the next thing I knew, I was meeting Gene Simmons, and one thing led to another, and I became the singer.

-Speaking of Gene Simmons, House of Lords was, as far as I know, his first signing for Simmons Records and not only did he want to change band’s name but he also wanted to change the lead singer and then you got the job.
-So how you actually ended up in the band?
+Speaking of Gene Simmons, House of Lords was, as far as I know, his first signing for Simmons Records, and not only did he want to change the band’s name, but he also wanted to change the lead singer, and then you got the job.
+So how you ended up in the band?

 Well, Gene was looking for a certain type of voice to complement the music.
-It was important that the voice had a signature, something that people would remember and identify with.
+The voice needed to have a signature, something that people would remember and identify with.
 Not just be a cookie-cutter.
-One singer can be a singer for ten bands and doesn’t have an identity, so he heard my voice and he said, “You have an identity.
-When I hear you sing I know who you are.
+One singer can be a singer for ten bands and doesn’t have an identity, so he heard my voice, and he said, “You have an identity.
+When I hear you sing, I know who you are.
 That’s important.”
-So that was an advantage for me, because when I sing now I don’t try to sound like Robert Plant, I try to sound like me.
-It was perfect timing for me, it was a perfect time, my voice was ready, I knew who I was and Gene could see that.
+So that was an advantage for me because I don’t try to sound like Robert Plant when I sing now.
+II try to sound like me.
+It was perfect timing for me.
+It was an ideal time.
+My voice was ready, I knew who I was, and Gene could see that.
 So that was important.

-Right, how did you end up with a name House of Lords then?
+Right, how did you end up with the name House of Lords then?

 Well, it was supposed to be something else.
 I think it was “Balance of Power,” something like that, and then Gene went, “No, that’s not the name.
-You guys sound royal, you sound like royalty.
-When I hear your music I think of royalty, like House of Lords.”
+You guys sound royal, and you sound like royalty.
+When I hear your music, I think of royalty, like House of Lords.”
 And I went, “Oh my God, that’s an awesome name.”
 And that was it.
-It just came out of his mouth and he registered it the next day.
+It just came out of his mouth, and he registered it the next day.
 That was it.

-I was just thinking, who actually owns the name House of Lords now?
+I was just thinking, who owns the name House of Lords now?